swt30/thesis/chapters/04-heating/04-heating.md

 In this chapter I will show five key findings:

-- The opacity $\kappa_\mathrm{th}$ is an important parameter affecting the mass--radius relation, while the opacity ratio $\gamma$ is less important.
+1. The presence of at atmosphere makes an observable contribution to the mass--radius relation due to the opacity$\kappa_\mathrm{th}$.
-- An Earth-like degree of internal heating is enough to significantly inflate a watery super-Earth when compared to a planet with no internal heating.
+2. An Earth-like degree of internal heating is enough to significantly inflate a watery super-Earth when compared to a planet with no internal heating.
-- The water fraction of these planets is a strong predictor of their total radius.
-- These watery super-Earths can be inflated by both internal or external sources of energy.
+3. These watery super-Earths can be inflated by both internal or external sources of energy.
 But, all other things being equal, changing the external heating appears to affect their radius more than changing the internal heating.
-- An isothermal fixed-height atmosphere is a good approximation to an isothermal two-stream atmosphere for planets more massive than $2\,$M$_\oplus$.
-But if the atmosphere has non-zero opacity, the isothermal fixed-height atmosphere is a poor approximation.
+4. An isothermal fixed-height atmosphere is a good approximation to an isothermal two-stream atmosphere for planets more massive than $2\,$M$_\oplus$.
+But the fixed-height atmosphere is not a good approximation when there is a strong temperature gradient, such as that due to a strong opacity.
+5. The water fraction of these planets also makes a significant contribution to their total radius.

 ### Parameter explorations